-5 Types of Wood Finish Used Throughout History
+5 Types of Historical Wood Finishes Used Throughout History

 Wood finish has been used for hundreds of years for both protective and decorative purposes.
 Different types of finish are used for different projects depending on the desired aesthetic of the wood as well as its intended purpose-- whether that of a chair, floor, ceiling, or decorative molding.